MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/query-database.md

 ## Configure the Query Database Activity

- Before you configure the Query Database activity you will need to determine the following:
+ Before you configure the Query Database activity you'll need to determine the following:

-- The database that you are connecting to
+- The database that you're connecting to

-- The SQL query that you are running
+- The SQL query that you're running

 Use the following information to configure the Query Database activity.